TheOafidian/etn/index.md

 To analyze the purity of the peptides, an Ultra High Performance Liquid Chromatography (UPLC) system is used.
 It's concepts and inner workings are essentially the same as that of the HPLC, save for the higher pressure used in this system and the denser column material.
 This makes for a more efficient separation of analytes, but a higher retention time.
 This makes the system ideal for analytical purpose, while the HPLC is used for preparative purposes.

 ## Ion Chromatography
+Another main source of variability between different peptide batches are the ion contents.
+Three ion types are analyzed in the lab (TFA, acetate and chloride) as these three are routinely used as counterions for the peptides.
+The software and principle are similar to the UPLC, except that the column now binds and separates ions with the use of positively charged beads that slow elution of the negative ions.

 ## DELPHI
 The DELPHI platform is AelinTx's source for data and information related to ongoing research and development activities.
 It is a tool build upon the [DISQOVER](https://www.ontoforce.com/platform/disqover/) semantic search platform that enables researchers and managers to quickly find the data they need from the ELN stored.
 DELPHI's main strength is its flexibility to adapt to any data source, trough the use of python coding, without disrupting the data flow.
 Additionally some routines can be written to expedite data analysis.